-We have helped many gay and lesbian partners amicably end their marriages, same sex domestic partnerships or civil unions and we would welcome the opportunity to help you.
+We have helped many persons from the LGBTQ community amicably end their marriages, same sex domestic partnerships or civil unions and we would welcome the opportunity to help you.

 At Law & Mediation our Parent Coordinators are trained by and follow the Cooperative Parenting Institute Model of Parent Coordination which offers children the opportunity to grow in home environments free from being caught in the middle of any parental hostility and to foster constructive co-parenting alliances to help the co-parents disengage from the physical and emotional relationship of marriage, teach them how to effectively manage conflict and understand the impact of separation and upon their children.